united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 title: Benthos UMH
 menuTitle: Benthos UMH
 description: |
-  Configure protocol converters to stream data to Kafka directly in the Management Console.
+  Configure protocol converters to stream data to the Unified Namespace directly in the Management Console.
 weight: 2000
 draft: false
 ---